normalize/normalize.github.io/docs/philosophy.md

 Eventually, they should be able to skip `nlz` and simply `open webpage.html`.
 Bootstrapping apps and components should not be complicated.

-This means that Normalize.IO will push out those 1% of developers who want something very specific and most likely outside of specifications.
+This means that Normalize.IO will marginalize those 1% of developers who want something very specific and most likely outside of specifications.
-If this 1% wishes to use Normalize.IO, they would have to essentially create their own proxy and client to do so.
+If the 1% wishes to use Normalize.IO, they would have to essentially create their own custom proxy and client to do so.
 Otherwise, they could use the many other build tools at their disposal.

 ### Normalize Web Development